 “On my way.”
 Gélise turned over to the car and approached it.

 “According to the on-board computer, the Explorer is functional.”
 Nysa was checking the status on the cabin's control panel.

-Gélise opened a panel on the left-hand side of the car and took a vehicle the size of those small and feathered saurians that predated on insects.
-It was a very old model and she could easily see where the replacements have been set.
+Gélise opened a panel on the left-hand side of the car and took a vehicle the size of a small and feathered saurians that predated on insects.
+It was a very old model and she could easily see where the replacements had been set.
 It was a bit ugly with its rectangular shape and some protuberances getting out of the front.
-It looked like a tailless, legless herbivorous dinosaur.
+It looked like a tailless, legless herbivorous.
 She smiled.
 She connected the cable to the car on one end and to the Explorer on the other, took the telecommand and switched it on.
 As Nysa had said, it was fully functional.
+A quick check run automatically.
 The gas-compressed bottles were almost full.
 The camera was sending images.
 The sensors reported OK.

 She pressed the level forward and the Explorer started gently moving towards Ihosy's position.
 She had learned and worked with such instruments before, albeit not as old as this.
 Gélise directed it through the breach.
 She activated its camera and started to record.
 Through the viewer's telecommand, Gélise could see the spinal cord stretching at a great distance.
 Lights were blinking across all its section.

 “Can you turn the Explorer around so we can see the hole?”
 Athi was following the video from his helmet.

 The small vehicle turned around and Gélise set the focus over the external hull.
 It was quite damaged, but the vertebra had resisted the impact.
 Somehow.

 “Could you move it backwards?
 Let's take a look at the structure from a distance.”
 Iset wanted to be sure that the other modules were fine.